 The Cre-ERT2 fusion protein consists of Cre recombinase fused to a triple mutant form of the human estrogen receptor which does not bind its natural ligand (17β-estradiol) at physiological concentrations but will bind the synthetic estrogen receptor ligands 4-hydroxytamoxifen (OHT or tamoxifen) and, with lesser sensitivity, ICI 182780.
 Restricted to the cytoplasm, Cre-ERT2 can only gain access to the nuclear compartment after exposure to tamoxifen.
 To counteract the mixed estrogen agonist effects of tamoxifen injections, which can result in late fetal abortions in pregnant mice, progesterone may be coadministered.

-A transgenic construct containing the cre/ERT2, Cre recombinase and estrogen receptor 1 (human) fusion gene, followed by an SV40 polyadenylation signal, under the control of the 9 kb mouse Vil1, villin 1, gene promoter, was injected into fertilized B6D2 (C57Bl/6 x DBA/2) mouse eggs.
+A transgenic construct containing the cre/ERT2, Cre recombinase and estrogen receptor 1 (human) fusion gene, followed by an SV40 polyadenylation signal, under the control of the 9 kb mouse Vil1, villin 1, gene promoter, was injected into fertilized B6D2 (C57BL/6 x DBA/2) mouse eggs.
 Founder line 23 (Fo23) was subsequently established.
 Southern blot analysis revealed a single copy insertion of the transgene.
-The mice were then backcrossed to C57BL/6NCrl for 10 generations by the donating lab.
+The mice were then backcrossed to C57BL/6NCrl for 10 generations by the donating laboratory (see SNP note below).
 During backcrossing, the Y chromosome may not have been fixed to the C57BL/6NCrl genetic background.
 Cryopreserved embryos were sent to The Jackson Laboratory Repository.
 To establish our live colony, the embryos were recovered and bred to C57BL/6NJ (Stock No. 005304) mice.
 Sperm was later cryopreserved.

-In 2019 a 48 SNP (single nucleotide polymorphism) panel analysis, with 43 markers covering all 19 chromosomes and the X chromosome, as well as 5 markers that distinguish between the C57BL/6J and C57BL/6N substrains, was performed on the rederived living colony at The Jackson Laboratory Repository.
-One of the 43 markers throughout the genome were segregating with 129.
-While the 43 markers throughout the genome suggested a C57BL/6 genetic background, all 5 markers that determine C57BL/6J from C57BL/6N were found to be segregating.
+In 2019 a 48 SNP (single nucleotide polymorphism) panel analysis, with 43 markers covering all 19 chromosomes and the X chromosome, as well as 5 markers that distinguish between the C57BL/6J and C57BL/6N substrains, was performed on the mice recovered from the frozen embryos sent to The Jackson Laboratory Repository.
+While the 43 markers throughout the genome suggested a C57BL/6 genetic background, all 5 markers that determine C57BL/6J from C57BL/6N were found to be segregating, including the rd8 recessive mutation associated with retinal degeneration on Chromosome 1 within the Crb1 locus.
 These data suggest the embryos sent to The Jackson Laboratory Repository were on a mixed C57BL/6J ; C57BL/6N genetic background.

 |Allele Name||transgene insertion 23, Sylvie Robine|